 How to set up a WordPress website – the essential basics: domain name and hosting

-To create a website, whether you’re using WordPress or another software, you’re going to need two things: a domain name and some web hosting.
+To create a website, whether you’re using WordPress or other software, you’re going to need two things: a domain name and web hosting.

-A lot of web hosting companies, like Bluehost, let you have a free domain for the first year when you sign up for their services.
+A lot of web hosting companies let you have a free domain for the first year when you sign up for their services.
 It’s the easiest and quickest way to get a website online for complete beginners.

 When the free period ends, you can renew your domain for another year (or more if you like) for around $10-$15.
 Which isn’t a great deal to pay out, especially if your website’s making money.

-The term ‘hosting’ refers to the location on the internet of all the stuff you need to run a website – think software, images, files and you’re in the right place.
+The term ‘web hosting’ refers to the location on the internet of all the stuff you need to run a website – think software, images, files and you’re in the right place.

-Once again, this might sound difficult and technical but it’s often as simple as clicking an ‘Upgrade Hosting’ button inside your account to take you to the next level.
+Once again, upgrading might sound difficult and technical but it’s often as simple as clicking an ‘Upgrade Hosting’ button inside your account to take you to the next level.
 Moving your website to another host is quite technical but a lot of companies offer a free migration when you move to them.

 Okay, so you might be thinking ‘what is a theme?’.